As you may already know, your audio quality mostly depends on your microphones’ quality.

 Yes, the most important thing you should remember before choosing mics for your YouTube channel is each type of situations requires a dedicated mic.

-So the mics which you choose must suit to the kind of activities you intend to shoot:
+So the mics which you choose must suit the kind of activities you intend to shoot such as prank videos, interviews or home studio recording, streaming, vlogging, voice-overs.

-Of course, you can absolutely use internal microphone of dslr cameras and smartphones for YouTube videos, but that kind of mics is not optimal for specific activities.
+Of course, you can absolutely use the internal microphone of DSLR cameras and smartphones for YouTube videos, but that kind of mics is not optimal for specific activities.

 Mostly, the sound recorded with internal mics are usually too robotic, too small, and the mess of ambient sound will drown out your voice.